IamSila/alx-webstack_portfolio_project-kidConnect/README.md

 ```
 2. Open your web browser and navigate to http://127.0.0.1:8000.
 3. Sign up for an account on the platform.
-4. Create your own questions and quizzes or answer existing ones.
-5. Track your progress and see how your knowledge expands over time.

 ## Technologies Used
 - Django: A high-level Python web framework that provides a clean and efficient way to build web applications.